Managing Return to Work Aches and Pains

 man lifting box

-At one time or another, a majority of us have experienced muscle soreness after participating in a physical activity.
+When you return to labor-intensive work after an extended period of time off, a majority usually experience muscle soreness afterward.
 Why does this soreness occur?
-Muscle soreness results from microscopic damage to muscle fibers, which occurs when you force your muscles to work harder than they are used to, or use muscle groups that are not utilized regularly.
-Muscle soreness that comes along with an increase in activity level or performing unaccustomed tasks, although unpleasant, is a “necessary evil” we must endure.
+Muscle soreness results from microscopic damage to muscle fibers, which occurs when you force your muscles to work harder than they are used to or use muscle groups that are not utilized regularly.
+Muscle soreness that comes along with an increase in activity level or performing unaccustomed tasks, although unpleasant, we must endure.
 This is how muscles become stronger and develop endurance.
-In addition to muscle soreness, repetitive motions that go along with performing a particular job task, also contribute to muscle tightness.
-This lends support to the importance of performing a regular warmup and stretching routine before, during and after ones shift.
-Stretching also helps maintain joint range of motion and prepares them for physical job demands.

 1. Proper nutrition